open-learning-exchange/open-learning-exchange.github.io/pages/Rlisa33.md

 - GitHub Intern Experience!
 - Rachel Mathurin
 - Location: Kissimmee, Florida USA
-- Time Zone: Eastern Standard Time Florida(EST)
+- Time Zone: Eastern Standard Time (EST)
 - OS Window 7 and 10
 > I am an online student at the University of Phoenix.
 I am studying to earn my Master of Science in Accountancy.
  I lived in Florida for over four years now.
 I like reading, and surfing the net.
 I like drawing.